BAFurtado/PS3/README.md

 ## https://www.jasss.org/25/1/8.html

-Policymakers' role in decision making on alternative policies is facing restricted budgets and an uncertain future.
+Policymakers' role in decision-making on alternative policies is facing restricted budgets and an uncertain future.
 The need to decide on priorities and handle effects across policies has made their task even more difficult.
 For instance, housing policies involve heterogeneous characteristics of the properties themselves and the intricacy of housing markets within the spatial context of cities.
 Here, we have proposed PolicySpace2 (PS2) as an adapted and